 Rabbit Training and Behavior

 Rabbits are quite trainable, but it may take some patience, especially when it comes to litter training and redirecting very natural behaviors like chewing and digging.
-Spend some time learning how to understand what your rabbit is trying to tell you and rabbit-proofing your home, and you'll both be happier!
+Spend some time learning how to understand what your rabbit is trying to tell you through its body languages and sounds, and rabbit-proofing your home, and you'll both be happier!

 07 of 08